Sermons.love Support us on Paypal

 Adrian Rogers - Family Finances

-Take your Bibles, find First Timothy chapter 6, and when you've found it, let me talk to you a little bit about your family and the finances of your family.
-I can say without a shadow of a doubt or equivocation that money is a root of all kinds of family problems.
-"Theirs was a perfect marriage, but for one feminine flaw.
-He was quick on the deposit, but she was faster on the draw".
+Would you take your Bibles and turn to First Timothy chapter 6, and when you’ve found it, let me talk to you a little bit about your family and the finances of your family.
+I can say without a shadow of a doubt or equivocation that money is a root of all kinds of family problems. «Theirs was a perfect marriage, but for one feminine flaw.
+He was quick on the deposit, but she was faster on the draw».
 Now, that happens many times in marriages and sometimes, however, it is not the woman who is the spendthrift, it is the man.
 Many families, many families, many of our best families, are in financial bondage.
 Would you like to take a little test before we get into the Word of God and find out whether or not you are in financial bondage?
 Just begin to count and see how many of these eleven factors are true in your life.

 Factor number one: find out whether or not you are charging daily expenditures because of a lack of funds.
 Factor number two: have you put off paying a bill that is due until next month?
 Factor number three: do you borrow to pay fixed expenses such as taxes or insurance?
 Factor number four: does your annual debt retirement on a long term debt exceed 20% of your annual income?
 Next: are you even unaware of how much you owe?
 Next: are creditors and bill collectors writing you about past due bills?
 Next: are you having to take from savings to pay current bills?
 Next: are you making new loans to pay off old loans?
 Next: have you even thought about being dishonest concerning money?
 Next: are you having difficulty returning your tithe to Almighty God?
 Next: do you and your wife ever argue over money?